 Design

-The quantitative and cross-sectional design of this correlational study aimed to establish whether the variables of self-management, anxiety and depression influence quality of life in individuals with chronic eczema, using a hierarchical multiple linear regression across three models.
+The cross-sectional design of this correlational study aimed to establish whether the variables of self-management, anxiety and depression influence quality of life in individuals with chronic eczema, using a hierarchical multiple linear regression across three models.

 Ethical considerations

-All ethical considerations were taken into account with regards the BPS Standards and Requirements [33], the BPS Ethics Guidelines for Internet-Mediated Research [34], the University of Derby Code of Ethics [35], and GDPR [36].
+Ethical approval was granted by the University of Derby Research Ethics Committee.
+All ethical considerations were taken into account with regards the British Psychological Society (BPS) Standards and Requirements [33], the BPS Ethics Guidelines for Internet-Mediated Research [34], the University of Derby Code of Ethics [35], and GDPR [36].

 Recruitment and Participants

 Seventy-seven participants were opportunistically recruited via social media, SurveyCircle, and the University of Derby Research Participation Scheme.
 Eligible participants were aged 18+ with a current diagnosis of eczema, not from a vulnerable population (e.g. individuals with mental disabilities), and not currently receiving treatment for anxiety or depression.
 A total of 125 responses were collected; 27 partial responses were excluded and a further 21 responses failed to satisfy the quality assurance question (see Appendix A).
-The final total number of participants was 77.
+The final number of participants was 77.
 Of these participants, 69% identified as female (n=53; male = 31%, n=24) and 77% selected the 18–29 age bracket (n=59).
 Participants identified 66% as White (n=51), and 52% of participants had university education (n=40).
 Current health status reported 61% “good” (n=47).
 Table 1 presents complete demographics.

 Table 1